The Early Cricket Library

 The Young Cricketer’s Tutor – John Nyren (1833)

 The great cricket book.
 The first, and ostensively, the main part, The Young Cricketer’s tutor, is largely copied from Boxhall.
-It is the second part, The Cricketers of My Time that gives his perspective of the great years of Hambledon and brings Eighteenth Century cricket to life.
-Also important is the third part, A few Memoranda Respecting the Progress of Cricket.
-Reprinted many times, notably in Lucas, The Hambledon Men which is reproduced on this site.
+It is the second part, The Cricketers of My Time, that gives his perspective of the great years of Hambledon and brings Eighteenth Century cricket to life.
+Also important is the third part, A Few Memoranda Respecting the Progress of Cricket.

 Review of Young Cricketers Tutor – Rev John Mitford – (1833)